TheParadox20/audit-blockchain-system/README.md

-# "Baby" Blockchain
+# Audit Blockchain System
-Creating a simple, open, and robust python-based blockchain system
+A simple, open, and robust python-based blockchain system

 # Terms of Reference
 ## Description